When a science-based couples therapist is assessing a new couple, it’s crucial to ascertain whether their problems are solvable or perpetual.

-It’s also important to note that while these differences seen through an attachment lens might be described differently, the key idea that with each essential core difference, neither approach is right or wrong, and yet are often a source of perpetual marital problems.
+It’s also important to note that while these differences seen through an attachment lens might be described differently, the fundamental idea that with each essential core difference, neither approach is right or wrong, and yet are often a source of perpetual marital problems.

-At the end of the day, many perpetual marital problems are simply differences in how spousal nervous systems are wired.
+Many perpetual marital problems are simply differences in how spousal nervous systems are wired.